 - Click Add Property in the Webmaster Central site and add the HTTP Source URL.

-Click on the information icon for the source to get the source API URL.
+Click on the information icon for the source to display the API usage information popup.

 Copy the Source API URL field.

-Using the Source API URL, make a GET request that looks like this:
+Using the Source API URL, make a GET request like this:

 curl -v -u "accessid:accesskey" -X GET https://yourendpoint/api/v1/collectors/collectorID/sources/sourceID >source.json